 Obviously, a car is a depreciating asset.
-While a house, depending on its structure and location may increase value in time, while a car will never be sold even to an equal amount of its original cost.
-With that simple picture in mind, you can predict less return of investment in opting for a car first.
+While a house, depending on its structure and location, may increase value in time, while a car will never be sold even to an equal amount of its original cost.
+With that simple picture in mind, you can predict less investment return in opting for a car first.

 Some people would purchase condo units or additional properties then convert them to home rentals.
-Short-term leases are common nowadays, especially to tourists, and with added amenities in your area like a gym, swimming pool, or entertainment area, it would be more inviting for other guests too.
+However, short-term leases are common nowadays, especially for tourists.
+With added amenities in your area like a gym, swimming pool, or entertainment area, it would be more inviting for other guests too.

-Yes, a car can be passed on to your child or even to your grandchild too, but the maintenance expenses of a car and its parts would be more costly.
-But unlike with property, there’d be maintenance expenses also, but it will appreciate in value, and even if it will be sold by your grandkids in the future, they can actually earn from it.
+Yes, a car can be passed on to your child or your grandchild, but the maintenance expenses of a car and its parts would be more costly.
+But unlike with property, there’d be maintenance expenses also, but it will appreciate in value, and even if your grandkids sell it in the future, they can actually earn from it.

 Now that the following reasons have been laid to support why buying a house first would be more important, here are some things to note when closing on a house.